How no fault divorce could reduce stress for families

 The suggested change is to allow couples to sign independent statements saying they agree to the divorce.
 A court would then grant it and, after a ‘cooling off’ period of 12 months, the divorce would be made permanent.

-Chris Miller, Managing Partner and family solicitor, commented:
+Chris Miller, divorce solicitor, commented:

 “When couples have agreed to separate, it’s in everyone’s best interests for the divorce process to be as smooth as possible.